HUM-466 / 3 credits

 expected to work autonomously in the various laboratories and workshops necessary for their projects.

-For further advice and directions, professors will be available on demand during the weekly dedicated hours.
+For further advice and directions, the instructor will be available on demand during the weekly dedicated hours.

 re-enactment, past experiments, learning by doing, history of science, practices, artefacts, tacit knowledge